tim-shand/www-tshand-com/src/content/post/using-git-github-linux/index.md

 author: Tim Shand
 title: Using Git with GitHub on Linux
 date: 2025-03-20
-description: A guide to using Git with remote Github repositories on Linux.
+description: Guide to using Git with remote Github repositories on Linux.
 image: luca-bravo-XJXWbfSo2f0-unsplash_medium.jpg
 categories:
     - guide